mrvautin/squido/README.md

 │       └───stylesheets
 ```

-The `/source` directory is required
+The `/<source_dir>` directory is the default directory for all the source files.
+You can change by adding another directory in the `sourceDir` of the `config.js` file.

 The `index.hbs`, `post.hbs`, `page.hbs` and `tag.hbs` files are used to insert into your template.
 The `index.hbs` is the root of your website, `post.hbs` will render the contents of the `.markdown` files and `page.hbs` and `tag.hbs` are used to build pagination and tag aggregation.

-Your posts go in the `/source/posts` directory.
+Your posts go in the `/<source_dir>/posts` directory.
 You will have `.markdown` files for each post/page you want.

 The `content` directory contains the files used for your website.
 Eg: Stylesheets, images, javascript files etc.